open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 {{ -3|abs }}
 ```

-Scriggo has the builtin function `abs`:
+Scriggo has the built-in function `abs`:

 ```scriggo
 {{ abs(-3) }}